-The name Dokar (do meaning boulder and kar meaning white) is derived from the “five white Boulders” in the village of Dogar.
-Over the course of time, the name changed to Dogar, probably to indicate the presence of many stone quarries in the area.
+The name Dokar comes from the “five white Boulders” in the village of Dogar, with “do” meaning boulder and “kar” meaning white.
+Over time, the name changed to Dogar, possibly because of the many stone quarries in the area.

-Dogar Dobji Dzong is considered to be the first model Dzong in Bhutan.
-Although it was built 98years before Zhabdrung Ngawang Namgyel constructed his first Dzong at Semtokha, it had all the outstanding features of the Dzong.
+The Dogar Dobji Dzong is considered the first model Dzong in Bhutan, even though it was built 98 years before Zhabdrung Ngawang Namgyal constructed his first Dzong at Semtokha.
+It had all the outstanding features of a Dzong.

-The Dzong was built in 1531 by Ngawang Chogyal, the brother of Chojie Drukpa Kuenley, who is popularly known as the “Divine Madam”.
-Legend has it that Ngawang Chogyal followed a spring which originated from beneath the throne of Jetsun Milarepa, the cotton clad yogi, in Druk Ralung, Tibet, in order to find a suitable site to establish a centre from which to spread the Drukpa Kagyu teachings in Bhutan.
-The water gushed out from a rock near a ridge at Dogar, and hence the site was selected to construct a religious centre.
-The centre was named Dokar Druk Chokhorkhang meaning “Stone Castle of Bhutan “.
-It is said that Ngawang Chogyal brought with him 100 carpenters and masons from Druk Ralung to build the central tower, the utse, of the Dzong.
+The Dzong was built in 1531 by Ngawang Chogyal, the brother of Chojie Drukpa Kuenley, also known as the “Divine Madman.”
+Legend has it that Ngawang Chogyal followed a spring that originated from beneath the throne of Jetsun Milarepa, the cotton-clad yogi, in Druk Ralung, Tibet.
+He did this to find a suitable site to establish a center from which to spread the Drukpa Kagyu teachings in Bhutan.
+The water gushed out from a rock near a ridge at Dogar, and hence the site was selected to construct a religious center.
+The center was named Dokar Druk Chokhorkhang, meaning “Stone Castle of Bhutan.”
+Ngawang Chogyal brought 100 carpenters and masons from Druk Ralung to build the central tower, the main feature of the Dzong.

-The spring, known as Ngawang Chogyal’s Dubchhu (holy water), is still visible close to the Dzong.
-Much later, the entire Dzong, except for the central tower, was destroyed by a massive earthquake.
-It is believed that the tower survived because of a Terma statue (the treasure statue of Guru Langdarchen) housed on its top floor.
-The statue is highly regarded as it is believed to have miraculously spoken when the Tibetan King Langdarma, notorious for his desecration of Buddhist monasteries in Tibet and beyond, tried to destroy it by smashing the left ear with a hammer.
+The spring, known as Ngawang Chogyal’s Dubchhu, or holy water, is still visible close to the Dzong.
+Much later, a massive earthquake destroyed the entire Dzong, except for the central tower.
+It is believed that the tower survived because of a Terma statue, the treasured statue of Guru Langdarchen, housed on its top floor.
+The statue is highly regarded as it is believed to have miraculously spoken when the Tibetan King Langdarma tried to destroy it by smashing the left ear with a hammer.

-Perched atop a ridge, one side of which is flanked by a hair-raising ravine descending to the basin of the Pachu-Wangchu, the five-storied Dzong was used mainly as one of the main centres of Drukpa Kagyu teachings.
-Ngawang Chogyal’s descendants maintained close ties with the Bhutanese people and frequently visited the centre to preach the Buddhist doctrine.
+Perched atop a ridge, with one side flanked by a hair-raising ravine descending to the basin of the Pachu-Wangchu, the five-storied Dzong was mainly used as one of the main